w3c/ColorWeb-CG/hdr-big-picture.md

 #### Trivial tone mapping

 The default behavior for all HTML canvas elements is to limit their contents to the SDR color volume of the target display.

 In WebGPU, a canvas can instead allow use of the full HDR color volume of the target display via the [`GPUCanvasToneMapping`](https://gpuweb.github.io/gpuweb/#dictdef-gpucanvastonemapping) structure.
 In both of these cases, the transformation performed by tone mapping is the trivial tone mapping operation of "do nothing".
 The pixel values are unchanged regardless of the targeted headroom.
 See the next section for more involved tone mapping.
 This behavior was limited to WebGPU because, at the time of writing, only WebGPU supported pixel formats that allowed expressing values outside of SDR color volumes.
 This has since been addressed for [2D contexts](https://github.com/whatwg/html/issues/8708) and for [WebGL](https://github.com/KhronosGroup/WebGL/pull/3222).

 The WebGPU explainer [indiciated](https://github.com/ccameron-chromium/webgpu-hdr/blob/main/EXPLAINER.md#notes-on-canvasrenderingcontext2d-and-unification-of-apis) that this API should be generalized.

-[This 2D canvas explainer](https://github.com/ccameron-chromium/ColorWeb-CG/blob/master/canvas2d_tone_map.md) and [explainer PR](https://github.com/whatwg/html/pull/11734) add these parameters to the HTML specification, and allow the [`CanvasRenderingContext2DSettings`](https://html.spec.whatwg.org/multipage/canvas.html#canvasrenderingcontext2dsettings) to specify them.
+* [This 2D canvas explainer](canvas-tone-map.md) and [explainer PR](https://github.com/whatwg/html/pull/11734) move these parameters to the HTML specification, and allow the [`CanvasRenderingContext2DSettings`](https://html.spec.whatwg.org/multipage/canvas.html#canvasrenderingcontext2dsettings) to specify them.

-[This WebGL explainer](https://github.com/ccameron-chromium/webgl-hdr/blob/master/EXPLAINER.md) indicates how these parameters would be added to WebGL, though it is somewhat out-of-date.
+* [This WebGL explainer](webgl-drawing-buffer-tone-map.md) indicates how these parameters would be added to WebGL, though it is somewhat out-of-date.

 #### Using SMPTE ST 2094-50 metadata